chiller/django-fsm/README.md

 This allows django_fsm to contribute to model class get_available_FIELD_transitions method, that returns list of (target_state, method) available from current model state

+### get_all_FIELD_transitions

+This allows django_fsm to contribute to model class get_all_FIELD_transitions method, that returns list of (target_state, method) available from current model state bypassing condition validation

 ### Foreign Key constraints support

 If you store the states in the db table you could use FSMKeyField to